0xBN/0xbn.github.io/README.md

 # Personal Portfolio Website

 This project is a personal portfolio website used to showcase projects and share relevant experience.
+It is open sourced and can be forked.
+Users only need to edit a json file with relevant data (see section: How To Use).

+## Purpose
+I built this to showcase my projects, but also to refine my React and Tailwind CSS skills.

+## Skills Demonstrated
+- Responsive design (navigation bar and sections)
+- Carousel built without templates
+- Animation: scroll between sections, landing page
+- React components extraction

+## Demonstration

 | Demo | Mobile | Desktop |
 | ----------- | ----------- | ----------- |